backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 - userWallet: An ethers.js wallet created from the privKey, or the keyfile command line args
 - provider: An ether.js provider for access to Ropsten JSON RPC.
-- apiUrl: The url of the any.sender API
+- apiUrl: The url of the Backbone Cabal API
-- receiptSignerAddress: When the any.sender API accepts a relay request, it signs the transaction with a known receipt signer.
-In the event that any.sender fails to send a transaction before a deadline the user can submit the relay transaction along with the receipt signer signature to the [Adjudicator contract](https://ropsten.etherscan.io/address/0xCe6d434782ADD5A20B825daAD84119a454ec6dC9#code), which will ensure the user receives compensation.
-You can read more about the guarantees offered by any.sender [here](../guarantees.md).
+- receiptSignerAddress: When the Backbone Cabal API accepts a relay request, it signs the transaction with a known receipt signer.
+In the event that Backbone Cabal fails to send a transaction before a deadline the user can submit the relay transaction along with the receipt signer signature to the [Adjudicator contract](https://ropsten.etherscan.io/address/0xCe6d434782ADD5A20B825daAD84119a454ec6dC9#code), which will ensure the user receives compensation.
+You can read more about the guarantees offered by Backbone Cabal [here](../guarantees.md).
-- anySenderClient - a thin client for communicating with the any.sender API
+- anySenderClient - a thin client for communicating with the Backbone Cabal API
 - message - the message taken from the command line, to be echoed at the echo contract
 - echoContractAddress - the address of the [Echo contract](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#code) where the message will be received
 - echoContractAbi - the abi of the echo contract

 #### 3. Balance check

-To execute relay transactions via the any.sender API a user must be topped up with balance, before we continue we check that the transaction has enough balance.
+To execute relay transactions via the Backbone Cabal API a user must be topped up with balance, before we continue we check that the transaction has enough balance.
 See [here](../payments.md) for options on how to top up.

 ```js
 const balance = await anySenderClient.balance(userWallet.address);